-The Compass High School campus is closed for the foreseeable future.
-However, we remain a resource to our students and community.
+Compass High School is enrolling now for summer school & the Fall 20-21 Semester.
+We will remain a resource to our students and community.
 The Coronavirus (COVID-19) is affecting everyone in unfortunate and unpredictable ways.
 We will be keeping a running list here of essential resources that students and their families might need.

 ONLINE CLASSES (Canvas)

 We know that many of our families rely on school meals for their children.
 We will be offering Pickup & Go Pantry items to be picked up in the Compass High School front office throughout this pandemic.
 Please call to schedule a pantry pickup during normal business hours.

 Items may include dry beans, rice, chips and other pantry items.
 Families do not need to register for meals and there will be no income requirements.
 Please observe social distancing guidelines while picking up items.

 The Community Food Bank is committed to protecting the health and safety of our communities.

 Tucson Foodie can keep you posted on restaurant closures and new hours.
 In addition to which restaurants offer delivery.

 TEP Taking Steps to Support Public Health, Ensure Reliable Energy

 Southwest Gas is starting a temporary moratorium on natural gas disconnections.

 Find Low-Cost Internet Service & Computers In Your Area